-During 2018, EIL intends to enter into an insurance captive, providing self-insurance cover for their uninsured assets in particular its non-substation network assets.
-This intended insurance cover will have partial coverage for its non-substation electrical assets for the EIL electricity distribution network and EIL's share (24.9%) of OtagoNet Joint Venture
+During 2019, EIL intends to enter into an insurance captive, providing self-insurance cover for their uninsured assets in particular its non-substation network assets.
+This intended insurance cover will have partial coverage for its non-substation electrical assets for the EIL electricity distribution network and EIL's share (24.9%) of OtagoNet Joint Venture and Electricity Southland Limited.

-This means that EIL will be able to access funds in a timely manner to rebuild and restore its network should a significant natural disaster or other event occur (i.e. damaging underground cables/overhead power lines and otherwise uninsured equipment), for the benefit of its customers.
+This means that EIL overtime will be able to access funds in a timely manner to assist with the rebuild and restoration of its network should a significant natural disaster or other event occur (i.e. damaging underground cables/overhead power lines and otherwise uninsured equipment), for the benefit of its customers.